-Iván Meade creates a timeless experience for the clients that enter his interior design studio with the sophisticated details and decor that stretches across the decades.
+Iván Meade creates a timeless experience for his clients with sophisticated details and decor.

 Before you even enter the studio, while you’re still climbing the steep stairs off Government Street, you get a sense of what’s to come.
 The air itself smells sophisticated, carrying the warm notes of rosewood, amber and vetiver.

 “I’m trying to create an experience for my clients and visitors,” says Iván Meade of his interior design studio.
 “When someone opens the door here, I want them to feel like they’ve arrived somewhere.
 It doesn’t feel like you’re in Victoria.”

 Visitors are greeted by a soaring ceiling, a dramatic mid-century modern chandelier and an intriguing mix of furniture and art, from an antique upholstered chair and Edwardian bookcases to vintage Knoll Warren Platner armchairs.